New York City Has Upped the game in its Transportation Infrastructure, Making More Room for Passengers

 Since 1976 the number of passengers has doubled, but the number of tracks and the space of Penn Station has remained the same.

 The corridors, lighting and passenger seating at the old Penn are seriously in need of updates, and a new plan will add a whole new second train station for all of those people.
+See the link above to what is being planned to renovate Penn.
+And across Eighth Avenue, you have the magnificent Moynihan.

 Who Was Moynihan?